Lords of Chaos (criminal group): Later appeals

 In 2011 in Lee County, Florida, Foster sought a new trial or a new penalty phase based on a theory of inadequate representation, claiming counsel at the time of trial had not made a sufficient presentation on the issue of mental defects.
 The court denied relief.

 In 2010 Shields requested clemency and was supported by former Lee County Sheriff, John McDougall, the sheriff who had arrested him.
 McDougall pointed out that Shields had been under duress at the time of the murder.
 Shields pointed out that he was not the trigger-man.
 The request was denied.

 In 2017, Foster sought to have his death penalty removed based on a 2017 law signed by Florida Governor Rick Scott that required a unanimous jury verdict to recommend a death sentence.
 The jury in Foster's case voted 9–3 in favor of a death sentence.

 In 2018, the Florida Supreme Court denied Foster's appeal.
 He remains on death row at Union Correctional Institution as of 2019.

+Magnotti was released from prison in July 2023.